vxhl/automation-scripts/README.md

 # automation-scripts
 👾 A repo for pushing cool automation 🤖 scripts.
-Push any stupidly cool script you can think of idc.
+I'mma push any stupidly cool script I can think of idc.